-The Dirty Shirley is an adult version of the famous Shirley Temple cocktail.
+The Dirty Shirley is a grown-up version of the famous Shirley Temple cocktail.
 This Dirty Shirley cocktail pays homage to the child star known to complain that her namesake drink was too sweet!

 As a child, every special occasion called for a Shirley Temple.
-As an adult, that same hurt-your-teeth, sweet drink should be replaced with the Dirty Shirley, an adult version of the Shirley Temple cocktail.
+As a grown-up, that same hurt-your-teeth, sweet drink should be replaced with the Dirty Shirley, a grown-up version of the Shirley Temple cocktail.
 I think you’re going to love its refreshing and delicious vibe.

 The 1930’s were packed with parties for the child star actress, Shirley Temple Black.
 It’s rumored she often complained about being surrounded by adults who were enjoying cocktails that she herself could not enjoy.
 A quick-thinking bartender from the famous Chasen’s Bar in Beverly Hills whipped up the famous namesake Shirley Temple drink in her honor.

-Later in life, Temple admitted she hated the drink because it was so sweet.
+Later in life, Temple admitted she did not like the drink because it was so sweet.
 I have to admit as a kid, the reason I loved the drink was because it was so sweet!
-As an adult, the Dirty Shirley is definitely where it’s at.
+As grown-up the Dirty Shirley is definitely where it’s at.
 As far as I’m concerned the Dirty Shirley ranks right up there with my lemon drop martini and cosmopolitan cocktail recipe.
 Try them all and decide for yourself.

 Looking For More Cocktail Recipes?
 Try These:

 What Does Dirty Shirley Mean